TritonDataCenter/sdc-docker/docs/divergence.md

 nearest package.
 The package parameters can be found using the node-smartdc tools and specifically the 'sdc-listpackages' tool.

+### Performance of container management functions

+Actions performed against sdc-docker are slower, and sometimes _much_ slower than those same actions performed against a local docker.
+This is something we are working on, and intend to keep improving over time.

 ## Current Differences as Experienced by cmdline Clients

 Currently error messages returned by 'docker' when talking to sdc-docker will